unitycatalog/unitycatalog/README.md

 - Clone this repository.
 - Ensure the `JAVA_HOME` environment variable your terminal is configured to point to JDK17.
 - Compile the project using `build/sbt package`

-> If you prefer to run this using the Unity Catalog Dockerized Environment, please refer to the Docker [README.md](./docker/README.md)

 ### Run the UC Server